N3v1/SwiftUpdateKit/README.md

 # Swift Update Kit (SUK)

-SUK is a lightweight, customizable, and powerful framework designed to handle software updates effortlessly.
-It prioritizes simplicity in setup while offering advanced capabilities like delta updates, custom release providers, lifecycle hooks, and more.
-SUK is ideal for developers seeking an alternative to more intensive frameworks like Sparkle.
+SwiftUpdateKit is a simplified yet powerful update framework designed for macOS applications.
+It provides easy integration for handling software updates, enabling features like delta updates, custom release channels, and lifecycle event hooks, all while minimizing setup complexity.
+Whether you need to implement automatic updates or build a custom update mechanism, SwiftUpdateKit provides the flexibility and power to meet your needs.

 > [!NOTE]
 > SwiftUpdateKit is currently in development and not yet ready for production use.
 You are welcome to use the [latest alpha/dev build](https://github.com/N3v1/SwiftUpdateKit/releases/latest) at your own risk.
 We welcome feedback [here](https://github.com/N3v1/SwiftUpdateKit/issues).